ChaseMillers/Maya---The-Stair-Maker-3000/README.md

 # Stone-Stair-Maker

-A stair maker tool for Maya
+A stair maker tool for Maya.
+Generate a stair with any given parameters.
+Install instructions are on python file.
 By Chase Miller